rodsxe/VND-UPMSSD/README.md

 #INSTANCES

 The instances used in the paper are not property of the authors.
-In reason to that and to make possible tests in the algorithm only one instance of the studied case is avaliable in the directory ./instances.
+To make possible realize tests in the algorithms one instance of the studied case is avaliable in the directory ./instances.

-To get the complete set of instances, contact the authors of the original papers.
+To get the complete set of instances, contact the authors (Yang-Kuei Lin - yklin@mail.fcu.edu.tw) of the original paper:

-The Total Weighted Tardiness contact Yang-Kuei Lin - yklin@mail.fcu.edu.tw Paper: Lin, Y.-K., Hsieh, F.-Y., 2014.
+Lin, Y.-K., Hsieh, F.-Y., 2014.
 Unrelated parallel machine scheduling with setup times and ready times.
 International Journal of Production Research Vol. 52 (4), P. 1200 – 1214.
+DOI: 10.1080/00207543.2013.848305

 #CONTACT

-Any doubt may be emailed to rodneyoliveira@dppg.cefetmg.br or sergio@dppg.cefetmg.br
+If you have any doubt or question about the source code, please contact us in rodneyoliveira@dppg.cefetmg.br or sergio@dppg.cefetmg.br